Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Routing/NavigateARouteWithRerouting/README.md

 ## How it works

-1. Create a `RouteTask` using a URL to an online route service.
+1. Create a `RouteTask` using a local geodatabase.
 2. Generate default `RouteParameters` using `createDefaultParameters`.
 3. Set `returnStops` and `returnDirections` on the parameters to true.
 4. Add `Stop`s to the parameters `stops` collection for each destination.